Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] Tak vidíte, pane obrlajtnant, že se dá všechno urovnat,“ řekl Švejk k nadporučíkovi Lukášovi, „nejlepší je, když se všechno obejde bez skandálu, bez velkých ceremonií.
 Nyní s Balounem vám uvaříme takovou slepičí polévku, že ji bude cítit až do Sedmihradska.“

-Philippi is invoked by Leutnant Dub as threat against Švejk: "At Philippi we will meet". Švejk interprets this as a place where homosexuals meet and has thus classed Dub as such.
+is invoked by Leutnant Dub as a threat against Švejk: "We will meet somewhere by Philippi". Švejk interprets this as a place where homosexuals meet and has thus classified Dub as such.

 Background

-Philippi was a city of ancient Greece.
-The quote Leutnant Dub uses may be from "Julius Caesar" by William Shakespeare, alluding to Caesar's killer, Brutus, who was amongst the loosers at the battle of Philippi in 42 BC.
+was a city of ancient Greece.
+The quote Leutnant Dub uses is probably from "Julius Caesar" by William Shakespeare, alluding to Caesar's killer, Brutus, who was among the losers at the battle of Philippi in 42 BC.

 Plutarch famously reported that Brutus experienced a vision of a ghost a few months before the battle.
 One night he saw a huge and shadowy form appearing in front of him; when he calmly asked, "What and whence art thou?" it answered "Thy evil spirit, Brutus: I shall see thee at Philippi."
 He again met the ghost the night before the battle.